-Unfortunately, a low contrast on text is the most common accessibility issue found in about 85% of web pages.
+Unfortunately, low contrast in the text is the most common accessibility issue found in about 85% of web pages.

 There, however, are accessibility testing tools like color contrast checkers to ensure good contrast between the text and other website elements like highlights or background.

 And in case of low contrast issues, changing the site theme can fix it.
 For example, you can make use of different colors for headings, captions, lists, and other text.

 Missing link text

 Links are like the doors to the internet that users need and use to enter and navigate through sites.
 So it can create website accessibility problems if the links are not indicated, with text for activating them.

 In the case of missing link text, it becomes an issue where no text represents a hyperlink.
 For example, the visually impaired will not be able to know the purpose of an image or button on the site if there is no link text.

 This is because screen readers can only interpret text and will not interpret images or buttons with no text as a link.
 Hyperlinking relevant text to the association or including alt text for the link quickly resolves the problem.

 Link text with vague words like “click here” and “more information” can be misleading, and it doesn’t reveal to screen readers what the link is for and where it goes.
 So instead of using ambiguous link text, it is better to use something brief and informative.